Difference Between VPN and GPS: Can VPN Change GPS Location?

 How to Change Your GPS Location With or Without a VPN

-So, if you’re looking to hide your real location from the websites you’re browsing and fake your device’s physical location in one swoop, Surfshark is the best pick.
+So, if you want to hide your real location and fake your device’s location, Surfshark is the best.

 Conclusion